Anve94/DiscordBot-public/README.md

 * asyncio
 * SQLalchemy
 * pip3 (to install dependencies)
+* Some stuff added after initially writing this document.
+Just run the codebase and you'll find out I suppose, heh.

 ### Installing dependencies
 To install depencies, make sure you have pip installed and it is callable from terminal.